ynyeh0221/Smart-Meal-Planner/README.md

 This is the final project of Data and Visual Analytics, Gatech.
 Smart Meal Planner--a personalized recipe recommendation app was designed and built based on more than 30000 recipes downloaded from Yummly API.

-I am the front-end engineer of this project, and responsible for the recommendation system app design, build, and visualization with HTML5/CSS3/JavaSript/JQUERY/AJAX/PHP/D3.js.
+I am the front-end engineer of this project, and responsible for the register/login/logout system implementation, recommendation system app design, build, and data visualization (interactive personalized nutrition report) with HTML5/CSS3/JavaSript/JQUERY/AJAX/PHP/D3.js.
 These codes are validated by W3C Markup Validation Service.

 This project got 100/100 of final grade.